thomsmed/ios-examples/BackgroundCleanup/README.md

 ## Bonus: Background URLSessions

-You can schedule and download content in the background by configureing an URLSession as a Background URLSession.
-Check out more in [the docs](https://developer.apple.com/documentation/foundation/url_loading_system/downloading_files_in_the_background)
+You can schedule and download content in the background by configuring an URLSession as a Background URLSession.
+Check out [the docs](https://developer.apple.com/documentation/foundation/url_loading_system/downloading_files_in_the_background)